Theses

 • Analyse the Lending Club data set and present the characteristics of the loans granted there.

-• Do you estimate the logit model set up on the basis of the data, can defaults be forecast?
+• Estimate the established logit model set up on the basis of the data, can defaults be forecast?

 Basic literature: